United Kingdom BSE outbreak: Future risk

-The original outbreak of vCJD only affected people with a particular genetic makeup; those who were methionine-homozygous at the PRNP codon 129 methionine/valine polymorphism.
-Studies of similar diseases in other parts of the world have shown that methionine-homozygous people tend to become ill relatively quickly in a first wave, while methionine-valine heterozygous and valine-homozygous people can be infected but remain asymptomatic for years or even decades.
-This has led some researchers including Graham Jackson of University College London to warn that there could be a second wave of vCJD infections years later.
+Research suggests that one in every 2,000 people may be carrying the abnormal prion that causes vCJD.
+Until 2014, the disease had only affected people with a particular genetic makeup; those who were homozygous for methionine (MM) at codon 129 of the prion protein gene.

-In 2016, the first case of vCJD with heterozygosity at codon 129 was identified.
+Studies have shown that patients with the MM profile tend to develop the disease relatively quickly during an initial outbreak, while those who are methionine-valine heterozygous (MV) and valine-homozygous (VV) could be infected but remain asymptomatic for years or even decades.
+This led Graham Jackson of University College London to warn that a second wave of vCJD could emerge in the coming years.
+In 2016, vCJD was identified in a patient with MV heterozygosity genotype at codon 129.